Last reviewed 21 March 2025

 Key Information

-Countries implementing: Schengen Area (full list)
+Countries implementing: Schengen Area (29 countries)

 Countries (EU) not implementing: Cyprus and Ireland